 - Preventative surgeries are not something that should be considered if family medical history does not indicate that there is a risk.

-Ok so like I said I am BRCA1 positive but my gene mutation is very different to Angelina Jolie or many of the other women known to Pink Hope.
+Ok so like I said I am BRCA1 positive but my gene mutation is very different to many of the women known to Pink Hope.
 My reality has and always will be ovarian cancer first, my mother was diagnosed with ovarian cancer aged 58, my oldest sister was diagnosed with ovarian cancer aged 37 and I had a cousin that died 18mths ago from ovarian cancer aged 46 (her BRCA status is unknown until her children choose to check their status), out of the six women tested in my family so far only two are negative (one of my sisters and one aunt).

 So within a month of confirmation of my BRCA status I decided that the risk for me was to great.
 I have three children of my own (two girls and a boy) and I didn’t want my children to see any more women suffer through ovarian cancer, and I didn’t want to have that fear of when will it happen.
 So I booked in for the preventative oophorectomy and total hysterectomy aged 35.
 Now based on current guidelines I really should have done this at age 32 (for any preventative surgery for cancer the surgery should be done 5 yrs prior to earliest onset), and yes I take HRT (oestrogen only) having had the hysterectomy also done.

 Now prior to knowing my BRCA status when discussing family history I would always say “at least I don’t have breast cancer to worry about” and in many ways I still have that thought in the back of mind but it’s not as strong as it use to be.